CrayLabs/SmartSim/doc/launchers.rst

 they can specify what entities should run on which allocations obtained by SmartSim.

-The keyword arguments to the ``get_allocation`` method minic the exact naming of Slurm arguments that one would normally include in the ``salloc`` command as arguments.
+The keyword arguments to the ``get_allocation`` method mimic the exact naming of Slurm arguments that one would normally include in the ``salloc`` command as arguments.
 This includes command line arguments that do not have a value associated with them.
 In such cases, users can place a value of ``None`` for that argument.
 An example of a more complicated allocation is given below:

 .. code-block:: python